 - The blade doesn’t cut cleanly through the meat leaving a ragged edge on each slice.

 - Recommended duty of the cycle is 5 minutes followed by a 30-minute resting interval.

 This meat slicer balances both value and functionality, to say the least.
 It features a modern gray design that blends well with most kitchen aesthetics.
 If you need something durable but still along the lines of light-duty to midrange, then this machine is ideal.

 - Removable 7.5-inch thick cutting blade.

 - Has a decent thickness range between 1/32 of an inch to ½ inch thick.

 - The plastic holder can get weak and shaky.

-- Requires ample cooling time after 10 minutes running time.
+- Requires ample cooling time after 10 minutes of running time.